Mónica Litza

-Mónica Edith Litza is an Argentine politician currently serving as a National Deputy elected in Buenos Aires Province.
+Mónica Edith Litza (born 2 April 1961) is an Argentine politician currently serving as a National Deputy elected in Buenos Aires Province.
 Litza previously held the position from 2016 to 2017.
 She was a member of the Senate of Buenos Aires from 2003 to 2007 and of the Avellaneda City Council from 2015 to 2019.

 Formerly a member of the Justicialist Party, Litza was one of the founding members of the Renewal Front, a dissident peronist alliance formed by Sergio Massa.
 In addition to her elected posts, she has also served as head of the National Directorate for Recidivism from 2008 to 2013, and as Vice President of Correo Argentino from 2019 to 2021.

 Early life and education

 Litza was born on 2 April 1961 in Avellaneda, a port city in the Greater Buenos Aires conurbation.
-She studied law at the Universidad de Belgrano, and counts with a doctorate on Political Science from the Pontifical Catholic University of Argentina (UCA).
+She studied law at the Universidad de Belgrano, and has a doctorate in Political Science from the Pontifical Catholic University of Argentina (UCA).